 He joined the House of Delegates in

 2007.
-He is a member of the Environmental Matters Committee and its subcommittees on Real Property, Local Government and Land Use & Ethics.
+He is a member of the Environment and Transportation Committee and its subcommittees on Real Property, Local Government and Land Use & Ethics.
 He is the chair of the Metropolitan Washington Committee of the Montgomery County Delegation and is the House Chair of the Joint Committee on Federal Relations.

 Al has written and